The Breed Report ·Beagle ·2026

 8What is Beagle hypothyroidism?

-Beagle hypothyroidism is an underactive thyroid gland that affects roughly 5% of Beagles.
-Symptoms include weight gain, lethargy, hair loss, and skin problems.
-Diagnosis requires blood tests ($150-$300), and treatment is lifelong daily medication costing $200-$1,000 per year.
-The good news: once properly medicated, most Beagles live normal, healthy lives.
-The bad news: if diagnosed before insurance enrollment, it becomes a permanent pre-existing exclusion.
+Underactive thyroid affects roughly 5% of Beagles.
+Symptoms: weight gain, lethargy, hair loss, skin problems.
+Diagnosis: blood tests ($150-$300); treatment: lifelong medication ($200-$1,000/year).
+Good news: once medicated, most live normal lives.
+Bad news: pre-diagnosis makes it a permanent insurance exclusion.

 9What is the average yearly vet cost for a Beagle?